 The one thing to remember

 CI is where the whole day’s worth of loops meet for the last check before merge.
-Every job should correspond to a loop you built during the workshop—the static layer from Module 8, the tests from Module 3, the screenshots from Module 4, the dossier from Module 6.
+Every job should correspond to a loop you built during the workshop—the static layer, the Playwright tests, the screenshots, the dossier.
 And every failure should be legible enough that the agent can recover without you.
 If CI works and the agent can’t recover, the dossier is weak.
 If the agent can recover but CI is slow, your caching and parallelism need work.
 Tune both until the loop runs without you.